-In addition to the immunizations covered under preventive care services, covered expenses include other immunizations for communicable diseases, including serums administered by a nurse or physician.
+In addition to the immunizations covered under section 3.5.4, Preventive Care and Screening Services, covered expenses include other immunizations for communicable diseases, including serums administered by a nurse or physician.
 Charges for office visits in connection with the immunizations are not covered.